julia-zhao/for-synqrinus/README.md

 63 - 2 coins used.
 1x53 cents, 1x10 cents.
 132 - 4 coins used.
 2x53 cents, 1x25 cents, 1x1 cent.

+EXERCISE #2:
+I have decided to implement a DFS tree with more than 2 possible children per node.

 ----------------------
 brainstorm for algorithm (?), refactoring later maybe. didn't work the first time around because there's too many conditions to consider.